abpframework/abp/docs/en/Blog-Posts/2024-02-16 v8_1_Preview/POST.md

 > Notice that the `ExposeKeyedServiceAttribute` only exposes the keyed services.
 So, you can not inject the `ITaxCalculator` or `ICalculator` interfaces in your application without using the `FromKeyedServicesAttribute` as shown in the example above.

-> If you want to learn more about the keyed dependency injection services, please refer to the [Microsoft's documentation](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-8.0#keyed-services) and [ABP Framework's Dependency Injection document](https://docs.abp.io/en/abp/8.1/Dependency-Injection#exposekeyedservice-attribute).
+> If you want to learn more about the keyed dependency injection services, please refer to [Microsoft's documentation](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-8.0#keyed-services) and [ABP Framework's Dependency Injection document](https://docs.abp.io/en/abp/8.1/Dependency-Injection#exposekeyedservice-attribute).

 ### Custom Menu Component Support for MVC UI